Blog post: Things to consider before you break-up, separate, or get a divorce

 Unfortunately, by the time most couples come to therapy, the suffering has been endured for many years meaning the relationship is sometimes too far gone.
 Sometimes people let it get so bad that they don't want to wait around while their partner gets "help," even if they are motivated.
 This is why it's crucial to get help sooner rather than later.
 The research shows us that the problems that bring couples to therapy don't resolve on their own.

 No one talks about relationships ending because of the following taboo reasons such as sex addiction, painful sex, sexual dysfunction, miscarriage, abortion, emotional abuse, or childhood trauma.
-There is help for couples dealing with these issues!
+There is help for couples dealing with these issues.

 There's only a handful of situations where separation becomes the only option.
 If your partner refuses to get help for a severe psychological issue (e.g. eating disorder, obsessive-compulsive disorder, mood disorder, or another psychiatric problem), then separation might be the right thing to do.
-The same goes if your partner refuses to get help for drug or alcohol abuse, a sex addiction issue, a personality disorder, or a behavioural problem such as physical violence or excessive gambling.
+The same goes if your partner refuses to get help for drug or alcohol abuse, a sex addiction issue, a personality disorder, or a behavioural problem such as abuse or violence or excessive gambling.

 By "help" I mean "take full responsibility for."
 Some people come to couples therapy with no intention of actually changing their behaviour.
 But most people want help to change because they love their partner, or they can remember a time when they did.